sunfish2010/3D-Descriptor-For-Object-Recognition/README.md

 The downsampling basically takes a user chosen radius and split the whole point cloud into grids based on the radius, and only keep the point closest to the center of the grid center.
 The larger the radius, the less points will be kept.
 Invalid radius leading to the point cloud spliting into total number of grids greater than the point cloud size is not allowed.

 ### Radius Search
 Radius search is often used when obtaining geometric information from the point cloud.
 Computation of reference frame, normals, eigen vectors, etc. need neighbor search within certain radius.
-PCL uses FLANN KDTree based radius search, while I just implemented a CUDA brute force version of radius search.
-I'll update to a coherent version if time permitted.
+PCL uses FLANN KDTree based radius search, while I just implemented both a CUDA brute force version and a grid search version.
+The details can be seen in Project 1 [here](https://github.com/sunfish2010/Project1-CUDA-Flocking) about scattered grid search and coherent grid search.

 ### Nearest Neighbor
 Since different descriptors usually keep various length of data, a brute force version of nearest neighbor search doesn't seem very efficient.
 Therefore, I implemented a template version of Kdtree search with user defined data dimensions.
 To be able to find the correspondence more efficiently and display using pcl's function, every node of the tree keeps track of original indice of data within the vector.